 First you need to deploy 2 Ubuntu 14.04LTS virtual machines.
 It’s better to boot volume backed instances as they are permanent as opposed to ephemeral disks.
-You can do this in the web UI or with the nova client.
+You can do this in the DreamCompute dashboard.
 Once you have those instances up and running, you need to add a security group to the instance that runs the database so that it allows TCP on port 3306, the MySQL/MariaDB port.
 That can be done with the web interface or the nova command line client as well.

 In order to install MariaDB on your database server, first login to the server with:

 [user@localhost]$ ssh user@$IP